J-Pop Summit

-J-Pop Summit is a Japanese cultural festival held every summer since 2009 in San Francisco, California, United States.
-It is hosted by Superfrog Project, a 501(c)(3) non-profit organization.
+J-Pop Summit was a Japanese cultural festival held every summer between 2009 and 2017 in San Francisco, California, United States.
+It was hosted by Superfrog Project, a 501(c)(3) non-profit organization.

-The festival brings together different aspects of Japanese culture, including music, fashion, film, art, games, tech innovations, anime, food, as well as niche subcultures.
+The festival brought together different aspects of Japanese culture, including music, fashion, film, art, games, tech innovations, anime, food, as well as niche subcultures.

 History

-J-POP SUMMIT first took place as the opening ceremony of the New People building at Japan Town in San Francisco in 2009, and has since become an annual festival of Japanese pop culture, including anime, manga, food, sake, games, fashion, films, and music.
-In recent years, the festival has added sections related to tech innovations and travel.
-The event provides an opportunity for Japanese companies to expand their business to the U.S. market.
+J-POP SUMMIT first took place as the opening ceremony of the New People building at Japantown in San Francisco in 2009, and became an annual festival of Japanese pop culture, including anime, manga, food, sake, games, fashion, films, and music.
+In recent years, the festival added sections related to tech innovations and travel.
+The event provided an opportunity for Japanese companies to expand their business to the U.S. market.

 In 2014, the festival was held in Japantown and had over 125,000 in attendance over two days.
-Since 2015, the festival re-launched as an indoor event and expanded its area to different locations in the city: Fort Mason Center, Union Square, New People Cinema, and Castro Theatre.
+In 2015, the festival re-launched as an indoor event and expanded its area to different locations in the city: Fort Mason Center, Union Square, New People Cinema, and Castro Theatre.

-The theme of J-Pop Summit is "Pop is our Tradition".
+The theme of J-Pop Summit was "Pop is our Tradition".

+In 2018, the festival announced that they would not be hosting J-Pop Summit that year.
+While there was no official announcement of the end of J-Pop Summit, their website has not posted any other news about the summit since.

 Japan Film Festival of San Francisco

-The Japan Film Festival (JFFSF) is held alongside J-Pop Summit for about two weeks.
+The Japan Film Festival (JFFSF) was held alongside J-Pop Summit for about two weeks.
 Originally the 'film' section of J-Pop Summit, JFFSF became an independent festival in 2013.
 Tadanobu Asada, a Japanese actor, received the first Japan Film Festival of San Francisco Honorary Award at the opening night event held at Castro Theatre in 2015.

+In 2020, they decided to postpone their next festival due to the COVID-19 pandemic; however, no news has been posted since.